Teachers will keep quitting

 Covid proved our education system is broken – and teachers have been leaving ever since.

-The number of teachers leaving Western Australian public schools has almost doubled since before the pandemic.
+The number of teachers leaving Western Australian public schools has more than doubled since before the pandemic.
 Figures tabled last month in Parliament showed 1263 resignations last year, compared to 604 in 2019.

 I’m one of those who’ve quit since Covid.
 I left the classroom (aside from the odd relief teaching stint) at the end of 2020, fed up, burnt out, and demoralised.